vpsfreecz/vpsadminos/osctl/man/man8/osctl.8.md

     `--if-imported`
       Export the pool if it is imported, exit successfully if it is not imported.

+    `--abort`
+      Abort an already running export of *pool*.
+The pool can be left in a partially exported state, i.e. it can be disabled and some or all containers can be stopped.
+To recover the pool after an aborted export, use `pool export --force --no-stop-containers` followed by `pool import`.

 `pool ls` [*names...*]
   List imported pools.
 If no *names* are provided, all pools are listed.